-At the start of the first term the officers of the club/society should review the contents of its own safety statement and ensure that the contents are still relevant to the activities of the society/club.
+At the start of the first term the officers of the UL Soccer Club should review the contents of its own safety statement and ensure that the contents are still relevant to the activities of the society/club.

-If the club/society is participating in additional activities that may have safety implications the officers should draw up a policy to state how the club/society is going to minimize the risk associated with those activities.
-For example if the Windsurfing Club decided to branch out into kite surfing then the additional activity should be dealt with.
+If the club is participating in additional activities that may have safety implications the officers should draw up a policy to state how the club/society is going to minimize the risk associated with those activities.